joaodubas/blueprint-model/README.md

 ## Usage and installation

-To install the package type:
+To install the package use:

 ```shell
 $ npm install blueprint-model